Relative Bias Under Imperfect Identification in Observational Causal Inference: Comparing the sensitivity of identification approaches

-To estimate the TRV in practice, researchers can use numerical optimization with sample estimates of the covariance matrix.
-Our parametrization \(\Sigma(\rho)\) is differentiable, and so researchers can use reverse-mode automatic differentiation to calculate exact gradients for the minimization problem in Eq.~\ref{eq-trv}.
-The constraints are imposed by strongly penalizing any deviations.
+To estimate the RV in practice, researchers can use numerical optimization with sample estimates of the covariance matrix.
+Our parametrization \(\Sigma(\rho)\) is differentiable, and so researchers can use reverse-mode automatic differentiation to calculate exact gradients for the minimization problem in Eq.~\ref{eq-rv}.
+The bias equality constraint can be handled by penalization.
 Researchers can quantify estimation uncertainty by bootstrapping, as we demonstrate below.

-The TRV provides a helpful, single number summary of how much the underlying assumptions can be violated to result in a substantively meaningful change in our research conclusion, one that accounts for the nested dependency structure across the different identification assumptions.
-However, like the robustness value, it cannot be used to determine which identification strategy has less (or more) bias necessarily.
-However, a small TRV \emph{does} signify that even a small violation in any underlying assumption will result in a substantial amount of bias, and warrants potential caution in evaluating the credibility of an estimated causal effect.
+The RV provides a helpful, single number summary of how much the underlying assumptions can be violated before risking a substantively meaningful change in our research conclusion, one that accounts for the nested dependency structure across the different identification assumptions.
+However, it cannot be used to determine which identification strategy has less (or more) bias necessarily, because the actual value of \(\rho\) is unknown.
+However, a small RV \emph{does} signify that even a small violation in any underlying assumption could result in a substantial amount of bias, and warrants potential caution in evaluating the credibility of an estimated causal effect.